shriramdevanathan/ToyWeatherSimulator/README.md

 Further Scope(What I WOULD HAVE loved to do):
 1. I could have considered location as one of the parameters to determine/forecast temperature.
 But my code is very configurable, so it can be done quite easily.
 2. Could have considered 9am and 3 pm values from data obtained from BOM website, and took an average rather than just taking 9am values.
-3. Could have found a better way to fit humidity and pressure.
+3. Could have found a better way to fit humidity and pressure although this works well.
 4. Could have considered altitude above sea level as a parameter and seen how that works.
+5. Could have written more test cases.

 Instructions to run:

-	Software needed: Java 1.8, maven 3.5
+Softwares needed: Java 1.8, maven 3.5

 1. This is a maven project, and hence all dependencies are maintained by maven.
 I have also used JDK1.8 completely.
 So do a 'mvn clean install' from root folder.
 2. To compile the project, run 'mvn compile' from the root folder.
 3. To run the project from command line, type 'mvn exec:java' from the root folder